AdobeDocs/journey-optimizer.en/help/using/sms/create-sms.md

 ---
 solution: Journey Optimizer
 product: journey optimizer
-title: Create an SMS/MMS message
+title: Create an SMS message
-description: Learn how to create an SMS/MMS message in Journey Optimizer
+description: Learn how to create an SMS message in Journey Optimizer
 feature: SMS
 topic: Content Management
 role: User
 level: Beginner
 exl-id: 1f88626a-b491-4b36-8e3f-57f2b7567dd0
 ---
-# Create a text message (SMS/MMS){#create-sms}
+# Create a text message {#create-sms}

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms"
 >title="Create a text message"
->abstract="To create a text message (SMS/MMS), add an SMS action in a journey or a campaign and start personalizing it with the Expression editor."
+>abstract="To create a text message, add an SMS action in a journey or a campaign and start personalizing it with the Expression editor."

-You can design and send text (SMS) and multimedia (MMS) messages with Adobe Journey Optimizer.
+You can design and send text (SMS) with Adobe Journey Optimizer.
 You first need to add an SMS action in a journey or a campaign, and then define the content of the text message, as detailed below.
 Adobe Journey Optimizer also offers capabilities to test your text messages before sending, so that you can check the rendering, personalization attributes, and all other settings.

 >[!NOTE]
 >
->In accordance with the industry standards and regulations, all SMS/MMS marketing messages must contain a way for the recipients to easily unsubscribe.
+>In accordance with the industry standards and regulations, all SMS marketing messages must contain a way for the recipients to easily unsubscribe.
 To do this, SMS recipients can reply with opt-in and opt-out keywords.
 [Learn how to manage opt-out](../privacy/opt-out.md#sms-opt-out-management-sms-opt-out-management)

 ## Add a text message {#create-sms-journey-campaign}

-Browse the tabs below to learn how to add a text message (SMS/MMS) in a campaign or a journey.
+Browse the tabs below to learn how to add a text message in a campaign or a journey.

 >[!BEGINTABS]